rcc-uchicago/murals/questions.md

 * artists
 * **images**

-The tool envisioned is a single-page web app that would enable the user to filter the collection by a particular set of image features (site, region, artist, date, etc.)
+The tool envisioned is a single-page web app that would enable the user to filter the collection by a particular set of image features (site, region, artist, date, etc.).

+In particular, the web app should enable the user to filter the collection by mural site.
+Mural sites should be represented by markers on a map of the Chicago region.
+If a user clicks on a mural site, the table of images should be updated to only list images related to the site clicked.

 If so ...

-* who is the primary audience for this data visualization?
-* can you provide a few use cases?
-* what image features do you want to use for filtering?
+* what image features (other than site/location) do you want to use for filtering?
 * do you want to filter by specifying *combinations* of feature constraints?

-For the current collection ...

-* how many mural locations?
-* how many images?
-* how many images per location?

 ## entities